whisthq/vm-scripts/windows/README.md

 # Fractal Windows Setup Scripts

-This subfolder is responsible for all the Windows-related system scripts.
+This subfolder is responsible for all the Windows-related system scripts to set up a computer, virtual machine or container for Fractal streaming.

 ## Windows DPI Scripts